Vorticity phase separation and defect lattices in the isotropic phase of active liquid crystals: Introduction

-In this work, we \mcm{examine numerically the effect of substrate friction on two-dimensional active nematic liquid crystals in a regime of parameters where the fluid is isotropic when passive} and we reveal \mcm{the emergence of new coherent structures.} \mcm{These include previously observed~\cite{doostmohammadi2016} lattices of flow vortices with an associated regular arrangement of half integer disclinations and a novel chiral state where flow vortices trap pairs of $+1/2$ defects forcing them to rotate and chase each other tail.
-Similar configurations have been observed in active nematic trapped in small circular wells~\cite{opathalage2019}.
-Here, in contrast, both the coherent vortical motion and the global chirality of the vortex lattice emerge spontaneously in unconfined bulk fluids.} These structures arise \mcm{in a narrow range of activity} from the interplay between the \mcm{tendency of the unbound system to destabilize on length scales $\sim|\alpha|^{-1/2}$ and the stabilizing effect of friction that screen flows on scales of the order of the viscous length $l_\eta=\sqrt{\Gamma/\eta}$.
-This length indeed control the size of the flow structures in this intermediate activity regime. } \mcm{The numerical work is complemented by linear stability analysis that identifies the length scales of the emergent structures, in excellent agreement with numerics.
-Finally, we show that a simple ansatz for the lattice-like structure of flow vortices naturally reproduces the associated defective nematic texture, demonstrating that the established connection between flow and defect structures in these active liquid crystals hold in the regime where the passive system is isotropic. }
+In this work, we \mcm{examine numerically the effect of substrate friction on two-dimensional active nematic liquid crystals in a regime of parameters where the fluid is isotropic when passive} and we reveal \mcm{the emergence of new coherent structures.} \mcm{These include previously observed~\cite{doostmohammadi2016,chandragiri2020flow,keogh2022helical} lattices of flow vortices with an associated regular arrangement of half integer disclinations and a novel state where flow vortices trap pairs of $+1/2$ defects forcing them to rotate and chase each other's tail.
+This state breaks the symmetry between positive and negative vorticity, as the $+1/2$ pairs are all trapped in vortices of the same sign and coherently rotate in the same direction.
+The requirement of zero net vorticity is mantained by diffuse counterrottaing flows that permeate the interstitial region between localized vortices.
+Similar configurations of $+1/2$ pairs chasing each other's tails have been observed in active nematic trapped in small circular wells~\cite{opathalage2019}, where the required net topological charge is $+1$, or in system with anisotropic and spatially varying friction~\cite{thijssen2021submersed, thijssen2020active}.
+Here, in contrast, both the vortex lattice and the the coherent chiral motion of defect pairs emerge spontaneously in unconfined bulk fluids.} These structures arise \mcm{in a narrow range of activity} from the interplay between the \mcm{tendency of the unbound system to destabilize on length scales $\sim|\alpha|^{-1/2}$, (where $\alpha$ is the scale of the active stress, and the stabilizing effect of substrate friction $\Gamma$ that screens flows on scales of the order of the viscous length $l_\eta=\sqrt{\Gamma/\eta}$, with $\eta$ the shear viscosity.
+This length controls the size of the flow structures in this intermediate activity regime. } \mcm{The numerical work is complemented by linear stability analysis that identifies the length scales of the emergent structures, in excellent agreement with numerics.
+Finally, we show that a simple ansatz for the lattice-like structure of flow vortices naturally reproduces the associated defective nematic texture, demonstrating that the established connection between flow and defect structures in these active liquid crystals holds in the regime where the passive system is isotropic. }